xKoSzMar/restaurant-recommender-app/README.md

 -Python

-To run the frontend you should use:
+To run the backend you should use:

 >command